 Gather the Tinder, Kindling, and Firewood

-- Tinder: These are the quick-burning elements that serve to light up the kindling when you’re starting a fire.
-They include things like paper, dry wood chips, sawdust, dry leaves, dry pine cones, etc.
+- Tinder: Here are some examples of quick-burning materials that can be used to ignite kindling when starting a fire.
+These materials include paper, dry wood chips, sawdust, dry leaves, and dry pine cones.

-- Firewood: This is the actual wood that will keep the flame going and keep you warm.
-But for best performance, you should only use seasoned firewood (meaning, ones that have been dried down to less than 25% moisture content).
+- Firewood: This wood is essential for maintaining the fire and providing warmth.
+However, for optimal performance, it’s recommended to use seasoned firewood – wood that has been dried to less than 25% moisture content.

 Positioning the Tinder and the Kindling

-Now that you have gathered all three necessary materials, place a small baseball size lump of tinder at the center of the pit.
+After gathering all three necessary materials, it’s time to place a small lump of tinder, roughly the size of a baseball, at the center of the pit.

 Now place the kindling around it in a teepee-like shape.